Welcome, Guest. Please login or register.

 Can I send you some Amiga demos so that you ripp the music?

 Of course you can.
-Please send the original Amiga disks by snail mail or a disk image (DMS or ADF) by e-mail to Crown.
+Please send the original Amiga disks by snail mail or a disk image (DMS or ADF) by e-mail to AMP staff.
 All submitted material will be returned to you!

 Is AMP interested in all my old Amiga floppy disks with demos and packs?